Counseling Degrees & Licenses in California

 - Expected Time to Completion: 60 credits, two years

-- Option I prepares students for Clinical Mental Health Counseling (CMHC) and eventual licensure as a Marriage and Family Therapist (MFT) and/or as a Licensed Professional Clinical Counselor (LPCC).
+The first option prepares students for clinical mental health counseling (CMHC) and eventual licensure as a marriage and family therapist (MFT) and/or as a Licensed Professional Clinical Counselor (LPCC).
 Fulfilling the MA requirements for CMHC requires passing the CMHC Exit Exam, along with 600 hours of supervised field experience.
 Courses include clinical diagnosis & treatment planning; theory and practice of group counseling; counseling diverse couples & families; counseling orientation, law & ethics & case management practices; and relationship & sexuality counseling.

-- Option II prepares students for the School Counseling and the Pupil Personnel Services credential.
+The second option prepares students for the School Counseling and the Pupil Personnel Services (PPS) credential.
 This track requires careful planning to complete within two years along with the PPS credential, because PPS courses may not be available more than once yearly.
-Candidates must complete at least 800 clock hours in an elementary school, junior high, or high school.
+Candidates must complete at least 800 clock hours in an elementary school, junior high, and high school with a minimum of 200 clock hours within each level.
+The remaining 200 may be complete in other areas related to school counseling.
 Courses include introduction to school counseling; pupil personnel services: concepts and organization; working with families in a school setting; counseling children and adolescents; and group counseling in the schools.

 Traditional, in-person classes are available to students with either a BA or BS degree.
-School Counseling students should have a bachelor’s degree in a subject other than education.
+For both programs, a bachelor’s degree in psychology or a related social/behavioral science is preferred.

 - Location: Rohnert Park, California